SuperOkazaki/fusee-launcher/README.md

 7. Type the name of the payload, including the .bin

 ## Notes
-I'm doing my best to learn scripting and programming.
+- I'm doing my best to learn scripting and programming.
 I know this isn't the most professional thing in the world and can be improved.
 I just made something for myself to use and figured it would work well for others, too.
 My work pales in comparison to that which I'm building off of.
+- The FuseDump .command is for use with FuseDump by Móricz Gergő.

 # Credit